-- Separate read and write data paths (independent read and write clocks) - · Global reset of the FIFO address pointers and flag logic - Dual port synchronous FIFO (write and read clocks are separated) with no static flag logic - · Behavioral simulation model in VHDL and Verilog
+- Separate read and write data paths (independent read and write clocks) - Global reset of the FIFO address pointers and flag logic - Dual port synchronous FIFO (write and read clocks are separated) with no static flag logic

-Family support 3200DX, 42MX
+3200DX, 42MX

 The ACTgen FIFO macros use the 3200DX and 42MX 32x8 or 64x4 dual-port RAM cells.
 Addresses are generated internally using counters and token chains to address the RAM (this is transparent to the user).
 Dedicated read and write address data paths are used in the FIFO architecture.
 The read and write operations are totally independent and can be performed simultaneously.